 - Medical clearance from your cardiologist or primary care physician

 Cochlear implant surgery

-During the surgery, an incision is made behind the ear, and a portion of the mastoid bone is removed.
+During the surgery, an incision is made behind the ear and a portion of the bone behind your ear is removed.
 This leads to the middle ear space where the opening to the cochlea (organ of hearing) is visible.
 A small area is exposed in the cochlea and the electrodes are inserted.
 These electrodes will in turn stimulate the hearing nerve.
 The operation typically takes a few hours.
 The vast majority of procedures are done on an outpatient basis.